UK Drone Operating Categories

 - Drone and Model Aircraft Code

-- The official UK rules and guidance for flying drones and model aircraft safely and legally, covering privacy, safety, and airspace awareness.
+- The official UK rules and guidance for flying drones and model aircraft safely and legally in the Open Category, covering privacy, safety, and airspace awareness.
 Every pilot should know and follow the Code.

 - UK SORA (Specific Operations Risk Assessment)